 Prof. Christoph Van der Elst is Professor of commercial contracts and corporate governance at Ghent University since 2001.
 He combines this position with a professorhip at the University of Tilburg (The Netherlands).
 He is also research associate of the European Corporate Governance Institute.
 He has a master in Economics, a master in Law and a Ph.D. in Economics.

-Mitja Kovac was born in 1976, graduated law with “cum laude” at the University of Ljubljana, Faculty of Law (Slovenia).
+Prof. dr. Mitja Kovac was born in 1976, graduated law with “cum laude” at the University of Ljubljana, Faculty of Law (Slovenia).
 He gained his LL.M. and PhD in the field of comparative contract law and economics at Utrecht University, Faculty of Law, Economics and Governance (The Netherlands).
 In 2006 he became also a member of the Economic Impact Group within the CoPECL Network of Excellence (European DCFR project).
-He was a visiting professor at the ISM University of Management and Economics in Vilnius (Lithuania) and a research fellow at the British Institute of International and Comparative Law in London (UK) and at Washington University School of Law in St. Louis (USA).
-Currently he is an associate professor at the University of Ljubljana, Faculty of Economics, Department of economic theory and policy (Slovenia), a visiting lecturer at the Erasmus University Rotterdam (The Netherlands), at University of Ghent (Belgium), at the University of Turin (Italy)and at University of Vienna (Austria).
-Besides, he is also a visiting researcher at the Erasmus University Rotterdam, Faculty of Law (The Netherlands) and at the Washington University School of Law in St. Louis (USA).
-He publishes in the fields of comparative contract law and economics, new institutional economics, consumer protection, contract theory and competition law and economics.
+He was a visiting professor at the ISM University of Management and Economics in Vilnius (Lithuania), visiting lecturer at the Erasmus University Rotterdam (The Netherlands) and a research fellow at the British Institute of International and Comparative Law in London (UK) and at the Washington University School of Law in St. Louis (USA).
+Currently he is a full-time professor of civil and commercial law at the University of Ljubljana, School of Economics and Business (Slovenia), a visiting lecturer at the University of Ghent (Belgium), at the University of Turin (Italy) and at University of Vienna (Austria).
+He publishes in the fields of comparative law and economics, new institutional economics, consumer protection, contract theory, intellectual property rights and competition law and economics.

 Prof. Andrea Giannaccari (LLM, PHD) is Associate Professor of Comparative Law and collaborates with the Research Department of the Italian Constitutional Court.
 Andrea is constantly involved in teaching activities (at undergraduate, graduate, master courses and doctorate levels) in several universities including, among the others, LUISS Guido Carli – Rome, Ghent University, Università di Siena and Erasmus University Rotterdam.
 He has also collaborated with many other institutions (as IMT Institute for Advanced Studies, the Polytechnic University of Turin and the Giovanni Agnelli foundation).
 Andrea is also co-editor of the Italian law and economics review Mercato Concorrenza Regole.